-- 1. Education should be child-centred. - 2.
-There should be perfect liberty for the child. - 3.
+- 1.Education should be child-centred. - There should be perfect liberty for the child. - 3.
 Education should be related to the life of the child. - 4.
 Education should be according to the mental aptitudes and psychological needs of the child. - 5.
 Education should be imparted through the medium of mother tongue. - 6.Education should bring out the latent powers of the child. - 7.
-Education should help to achieve the physical purification of the child. - 8.
-Education should develop consciousness. - 9.Education should train the senses of the child.
+Education should help to achieve the physical purification of the child.